Predefined Verification

 - Shortest Path - All traffic between device groups should take the shortest network path.

-Predefined Checks for HA and Fail-over
+Predefined Checks for HA and Failover

-- vPC Global Parameter Consistency - Virtual Port Channel (vPC) global parameters on two vPC peers should be consistent (Cisco NX-OS devices only).
+- vPC Global Parameter Consistency - vPC global parameters on two vPC peers should be consistent.

-- vPC Interface Parameter Consistency - Virtual Port Channel (vPC) interface parameters on two vPC peers should be consistent (Cisco NX-OS devices only).
+- vPC Interface Parameter Consistency - vPC interface parameters on two vPC peers should be consistent.

-- vPC MST Region Consistency - Virtual Port Channel (vPC) peers must have same MST region configuration (Cisco NX-OS devices only).
+- vPC MST Region Consistency - vPC peers must have same MST region configuration.

-- vPC Role Priority - Virtual Port Channel (vPC) role priority should be set, optionally to specified values (Cisco NX-OS devices only).
+- vPC Role Priority - vPC role priority should be set, optionally to specified values.

-- vPC STP Priority - Virtual Port Channel (vPC) peers must have non-default STP priorities configured (Cisco NX-OS devices only).
+- vPC STP Priority - vPC peers must have non-default STP priorities configured.

 - Hostname Consistency - Device hostnames should match a given pattern.